 Step 2: Earn Your Barber License

 Once you graduate from one of the barber schools in PA, you’ll be ready to take your state licensing exam.
 This two-part exam will test your knowledge of the barbering profession, along with your technical skill, to ensure you’re adequately prepared for a barbering job.

 Upon passing the exam and earning your license, you’ll be eligible to work as a barber anywhere in the state, whether it is in a barbershop business owned by yourself or someone else.

 Step 3: Establish Your Business Plan

-Like starting any business, opening a barber shop requires plenty of research and a detailed plan.
-In the early stages, you’ll want to think about broad questions such as where you want to open your barber shop, how big of an operation you want to establish and the types of barbering services you want to offer.
-You’ll also want to determine which type of business ownership structure you want your business to have.
-That is, whether you want to be a sole proprietor, a corporation, a partnership or a LLC.
-If you aren’t sure which option is best for you, speak to other barber shop owners in your area.
+Like starting any business, opening a barbershop requires plenty of research and a detailed plan.
+In the early stages, you’ll want to think about broad questions such as where you want to open your barbershop, how big of an operation you want to establish and the types of barbering services you want to offer.
+You’ll also want to determine which type of business ownership structure you want your business to have; that is, whether you want to be a sole proprietor, a corporation, a partnership or an LLC.
+If you aren’t sure which option is best for you, speak to other barbershop owners in your area.

-You’ll also need to determine how you’ll fund the opening of your barber shop – as you’ll need money available to pay the rent, pay for supplies and pay any employees.
+You’ll also need to determine how you’ll fund the opening of your barbershop, as you’ll need money available to pay for rent, for supplies and to any employees.